 So I want to emphasise to you tonight that the power of the Holy Spirit is a non-negotiable.
 I'm not saying that your particular slant on your theology of the Holy Spirit, or mine, is a fundamental; but I am saying that we've got to all be able to confess, whatever creed we rhyme off, 'I believe in the Holy Ghost'.
 We've got to be able to say that, because that is Christianity.
 We've also got to recognise that - and this is what I want to establish tonight - that the power and presence and Person of the Holy Spirit is a necessity in each of our lives.
 So tonight we read from Acts chapter 1 verse 4: 'Being assembled together with them, He commanded them not to depart from Jerusalem, but to wait for the Promise of the Father, 'which', He said, 'you have heard from Me; for John truly baptized with water, but you shall be baptized with the Holy Spirit''.

 'This is the Promise of the Father', Jesus says, 'which you have heard from Me'.
 'Being assembled together with them, He commanded them not to depart' - in other words, He said to them: 'Listen you guys, and girls, don't lift a finger!'.
 You remember the Great Commission in Matthew 28, you've got it in [Mark] 16 and various other places: 'Go into all the world and preach the Gospel, and I will be with you' - but that was at the end of the Gospels, but here at the beginning of Acts we're given further insight.
-Jesus is saying: 'Ah, yes, I've told you to go and preach the Good News to every creature, and to make disciples of nations, but you've got to understand that you're not a lift a finger, don't do anything until you get the power that I have promised and the Father has promised'.
+Jesus is saying: 'Ah, yes, I've told you to go and preach the Good News to every creature, and to make disciples of nations, but you've got to understand that you're not to lift a finger, don't do anything until you get the power that I have promised and the Father has promised'.
 Now, of course, this is reiterated in the Gospels.
 Luke chapter 24 verse 49, where Jesus says: 'Behold, I send the Promise of My Father upon you; but tarry in the city of Jerusalem until you are endued with power from on high' - 'You've got to wait on this, this Promise of the Father that You have heard from Me'.
 So it's necessary.

 I want you to turn with me (keep a marker there in Acts, we'll be going back), but I want you to come to John 16 to see what Jesus is talking about when He speaks of 'the Promise of the Father which you have heard of Me'.
 John 16 verse 7: 'Nevertheless', Jesus says, 'I tell you the truth.
 It is to your advantage that I go away; for if I do not go away, the Helper will not come to you; but if I depart, I will send Him to you'.
 I don't know about you, but when I was a kid reading Bible storybooks - I still occasionally read them because I like the pictures, they kind of bring things to life - but I remember reading and thinking: 'Wouldn't it have been amazing to be alive when Jesus was here?'.
 Yes?
 Has anybody ever thought that?
 Wouldn't it be marvellous to have been there and seen the feeding of the 5000, see Him walking on water, see the great miracles that He did and all the rest?
 Well, the answer to that, now I know, is: no!
 It wouldn't have been great!
 'What do you mean?'.
 Well, what I mean is, the inference in that assumption is that if we were around when Jesus was around it would be better than it is today, it would be advantageous.
 But in fact, what Jesus says is contrary to that: 'It's advantageous that I go, it is to your advantage, it's necessary that I go; because if I don't go, the Comforter, the Holy Spirit, the Strengthener cannot come'.